LDO-CERT/orochi/README.md

 (\*) It is also possible to run plugins_sync and symbols_sync directly from the admin page in case new plugins or new symbols are available.

 - To create a **normal user account**, just go to Sign Up (http://127.0.0.1:8000) and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.
   In development, it is often nice to be able to see emails that are being sent from your application.
-For that reason local SMTP server [Mailhog](https://github.com/mailhog/MailHog) with a web interface is available as docker container.
+For that reason local SMTP server [Mailpit](https://github.com/axllent/mailpit) with a web interface is available as docker container.
-  Container mailhog will start automatically when you will run all docker containers.
+  Container mailpit will start automatically when you will run all docker containers.
   Please check `cookiecutter-django Docker documentation` for more details how to start all containers.
-  With MailHog running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`
+  With Mailpit running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`

 - Other details in [cookiecutter-django Docker documentation](http://cookiecutter-django.readthedocs.io/en/latest/deployment-with-docker.html)